KAYU-TV: Out-of-market coverage

 KAYU-TV is carried on cable systems in Calgary and Edmonton, Alberta, Canada, both of which are double the size of the station's American coverage area.
-One result of this is that stations in Calgary and Edmonton air American shows on Pacific Time, even though Calgary and Edmonton are both on Mountain Time.
 KAYU-TV is one of five local Spokane area television stations seen in Canada on the Shaw Direct satellite service.
 It can also be seen on local cable systems in eastern British Columbia.
 KAYU-TV is one of two Spokane-based stations that can be viewed in The Bahamas via cable, alongside KXLY-TV.